Does King Charles bring his own toilet seat and paper when he travels?

 Ever since King Charles III took over the British Crown, he has been in the limelight.
-People want to know everything about him - what he eats and does in his free time, what music he likes and the list goes on!

-Now, according to New York Post, a report suggests that King Charles "brings his own toilet seat and Kleenex Velvet toilet paper wherever he goes"!
-Details of the monarch were revealed in a 2015 documentary 'Serving the Royals: Inside the Firm'.
+People want to know everything about him - what he eats and does in his free time, what kind of music he likes and the list goes on!
+Now, a report suggests that King Charles “brings his own toilet seat and Kleenex Velvet toilet paper wherever he goes”!
+Details of the monarch were revealed in a 2015 documentary, Serving the Royals: Inside the Firm.

 Paul Burrell, who served as a butler to Charles’ late wife Princess Diana and also the Queen, revealed that Charles has given precise instructions to iron his shoelaces.